drawcall/Proton/README.md

 > The documentation is available [here](https://projects.jpeer.at/proton/)

-Proton is an easily customizable html5 particle engine including six different types of renderers. <br>
+Proton is a lightweight and powerful javascript particle engine including six different types of renderers. <br>
 Check out examples at http://a-jie.github.io/Proton/

 ## Features